1950 Talbo Lago T26 Record Cabriolet by Antem

 The Motorcar Offered:

-This Talbot-Lago features all of these signature Antem design elements.
+This Talbot-Lago features all of the signature Antem design elements.
 Indeed, the car was shown on the Antem stand at the 1949 Paris Salon as a 1950 model.
-The current owner acquired the car in 2008.
-It was mechanically in very good condition, but was given a bare-metal repaint, and a new interior in tobacco leather was specified.
-Today, chassis number 101001 presents a rare and unique opportunity to acquire a powerful grande routière with very rare cabriolet coachwork.
-An exciting, sporting car, this Talbot-Lago has just been serviced and is ready for use as a thrilling driver or enjoy participating prestigious concours events.
+It has been in the same prestigious collection since 2008.
+The car presents beautifully.
+It has spectacular lines and fantastic paint.
+Its been recently serviced and runs and drives as it should.
+The Tobacco leather interior was replaced while in the current owners care and it presents beautifully.
+Chassis number 101001 is a historically significant automobile and provides a rare, unique opportunity to acquire a powerful grande routière with desirable cabriolet coachwork.
+An exciting, marque show car, this Talbot-Lago has been very well cared for and is ready for its next conservator.
+Enjoy it on a thrilling drive or as an award winner when showing at prestigious concours events.